 A pre-existing case of pyoderma can cause an ingrown hair by causing tissue changes that trap the hair.
 Infection can result from tissue irritation and bacteria introduced by the trapped hair.
 Most follicular infections are caused by Staphylococcus pseudintermedius, but they may be caused by other species of staphylococcus, or by streptococcus or pseudomonas bacteria.
 These bacteria do not normally grow on a dog's skin, but are naturally present on dog fur.
 When they get underneath the skin surface, they cause infection, which leads to pus-filled packets inside the hair follicles.
 In rare cases, swollen, pus-filled follicles are caused by other types of bacteria, autoimmune disease, or an allergylike sensitivity to normal bacteria or yeasts on the skin or hair.

-Some types of dogs are especially prone to infection of the hair follicles, including spaniels, setters, retrievers, hounds, schnauzers and poodles.
+Some types of dogs are especially prone to of the hair follicles, including spaniels, setters, retrievers, hounds, schnauzers and poodles.
 Dogs who are shaved are at greater risk of developing ingrown hairs.
 Ingrown hairs are more likely on areas with prior skin damage.
 Overbathing and improper grooming techniques increase the risk of ingrown hairs and bacterial folliculitis for dogs of any breed.
 Individual dogs may be genetically predisposed to these conditions.

 Appearance and Symptoms